groverlab/groverlab.github.io/_hnbfpr/2026-08-24-ai-counterfeit-cosmetics.markdown

 <br>

 I repeated this process for all three packages of the product.
 The results are below, but if you'd like to try your hand at determining whether the tubes are authentic or counterfeit, here are the photos.
-There are three tubes (A, B, and C), with six photos of each package (A1, A2, A3, etc.):
+There are three tubes (A, B, and C), with six images of each package (Image A1, A2, A3, etc.):

 <br>